Drupal Association members fund grants that make connections all over the world.

 6. Map image styles to picture options

-Go to Configuration » Media » Picture
+Go to Configuration » Media » Picture mappings

 Each breakpoint group you created will result in a picture group being created and listed on this page.
 For each picture group, associate the breakpoints with your preset image styles.